Martin Luther King Jr. International Chapel

 The purpose of the Martin Luther King Jr. International Chapel is to teach excellence, ethics, equality and engagement.
 It is to demonstrate the interdisciplinary foundations of a learned ecumenical Christian ministry for the world; to create spiritual realization through value-and virtue-centered theologically based faith; and to inspire the communitarian development of servant scholars as visionary human rights revolutionists and social gospel activists coming from a place of Gandhian nonviolence and political personalism.
 This is Martin Luther King’s informed service-oriented way to dialectically grow, personally and globally, with Cosmic Companionship, into democracy’s dignity and destiny, ensuring that piety never will be divorced from intellect.

-OUR WORK: BUILDING BELOVED WORLD AMBASSADORS
+OUR WORK: BUILDING AMBASSADORS OF PEACE FOR THE BELOVED WORLD COMMUNITY

 Chapel Assistants Program:

 The Chapel Assistants is a comprehensive year-round program that develops leadership qualities and skills in undergraduate students; many of whom go on to earn terminal degrees from some of the nation’s premier seminaries and university-based divinity schools.
 The program provides preparatory education and the professional practice of ministry and full guidance for a new generation in developing effective ecumenical ministries.
 The program is being expanded to include international study, travel, and church placements.
-(Within the Chapel Assistant Program there are student led programming and that is as follows)
+Within the Chapel Assistant Program there are student led programming and that is as follows:

 Each Thursday the Chapel Assistants engage in table talks on issues ranging from politics to religion, theological formation, vocational discernment, leadership development, and church administration.